Wednesday, October 25, 2023

 the place where your glory dwells.

 The concept of washing one hands is a symbol of spiritual cleanliness.
 This entire paragraph suggests a visit to the Tabernacle, with hands washed before the laver and then proceeding to the altar.
 The "house" or abode of God, is, in the Old Testament, evidence of close communion.
-(Note that the location of the "temple" of God changes in the New Testament!
-See I Corinthians 6: 19-20.)
+(The location of the "temple" of God changes in the New Testament!
+See I Corinthians 6:19-20.)

 Do not take away my soul along with sinners,